Forms of Minority Shareholder Oppression in Texas

 Nonetheless, despite this ruling, with creative, experienced legal counsel, remedies may still be available for shareholder oppression claims and defenses.

-At Hendershot, Cannon & Hisey, our business practice spans two decades and includes experience with legal issues from business formation through complex shareholder dispute litigation.
+At Hendershot Cowart P.C., our business litigation practice spans two decades and includes experience with legal issues from business formation through complex shareholder dispute litigation.
 We have the knowledge and experience to assess and advise you on your shareholder oppression options and all paths to dispute resolution including:

 - Bringing a claim for breach of fiduciary duty